mdozmorov/scRNA-seq_notes/README.md

 ### Power

+- How many cells do we need to sample so that we see at least n cells of each type? https://satijalab.org/howmanycells

 - `powsimR` - an R package for simulating scRNA-seq datasets and assess performance of differential analysis methods.
 Supports Poisson, Negative Binomial, and zero inflated NB, or estimates parameters from user-provided data.
 Simulates differential expression with pre-defined fold changes, estimates power, TPR, FDR, sample size, and for the user-provided dataset. https://github.com/bvieth/powsimR
     - Vieth, Beate, Christoph Ziegenhain, Swati Parekh, Wolfgang Enard, and Ines Hellmann.
 “PowsimR: Power Analysis for Bulk and Single Cell RNA-Seq Experiments.”
 Edited by Ivo Hofacker.
 Bioinformatics 33, no. 21 (November 1, 2017): 3486–88. https://doi.org/10.1093/bioinformatics/btx435.